10 Ways to Stay Mentally Strong Throughout the Holidays

 Even if you don’t usually stick to a routine, creating a routine for yourself can help the holidays feel less chaotic.
 Every day, make a little time for yourself first thing in the morning—whether that’s five minutes or 20 minutes.
 Your routine might only be five minutes long to start, but even a few minutes of mindfulness can help.
 Use your quiet time to rehydrate, write in a journal, or stretch your body.

-2. Spend some time outside
+2. Spend time outside

 If the weather allows, spend some time outside walking around your neighborhood.
 Bundle up if it’s cold and take some time to notice all of your surroundings.
 And try not to think about burning calories, tracking steps, or checking social media.
 Instead, just enjoy yourself.